CCOLLOT/management-repo/README.md

 + **Go-Template repository** ([link to repo](https://github.com/CCOLLOT/go-template))
     + Template repository for a Golang application, contains:
         + default CI running tests / building the image / pushing a new image to the container registry (GHCR).
-        + boilerplate Golang App with a minimalist HTTP Server, Logger, GracefulShutdown etc.
+        + boilerplate Golang App with a minimalist HTTP Server, Logger, GracefulShutdown etc. (this is illustrative, there are obviously many things missing like a linter configuration, a default instrumentation for metrics and traces etc.)
         + Default helm configuration under `deployments/` to deploy the application to k8s.
             + *NOTE: for simplicity, the helm chart is defined in the Go-Template repository, but ideally we would deploy the chart to a proper chart repository before referencing in the the Go Template.
 Also, we could have put the k8s-related config in a dedicated repository to keep a better separation of concerns between k8s-related and source-code-related changes*

 + **New Microservice Repo** ([link to repo](https://github.com/CCOLLOT/coop-app-1))
     + Created on the fly by the `create-microservice.yaml` github workflow from the go-template repository, injecting the application's name into all template files.
-    + For day-2 operations (updating the k8s config or creating a new release of the application), developers can directly commit to this repository.
+    + For day-2 operations (updating the k8s config or creating a new release of the application), developers can directly commit to this repository (or we could create more self-service actions in Port if needed)

 + **GKE + ArgoCD + Port Exporter**
     + A GKE Autopilot cluster with ArgoCD and the Port Exporter